zholderman6722/cis237assignment1-1/README.md

 3. Allow the user to search for an item by the item id, and print out the item if found.
 Error message if not.
 (Linear search is fine)
 4. Allow the user to add a new wine item to the list.

 Create a basic class called WineItem.
-This class should have the following variables, properties, constuctors, methods, etc.
+This class should have the following variables, properties, constructors, methods, etc.
 * Variables: id, description, pack
-* Constuctors: default, 3 parameter constuctor
+* Constructors: default, 3 parameter constructor
 * Public Methods: ToString (Override)
 * Private Methods: Your choice

 Create a basic class called WineItemCollection.
-This class should have the following variables, properties, constuctors, methods, etc.
+This class should have the following variables, properties, constructors, methods, etc.
-* Variables: wineItems (Array of WineItem)
+* Variables: wineItems (Array of type WineItem.
+It must be an array.
+No List)
-* Constuctors: Your choice
+* Constructors: Your choice
 * Public Methods: Your choice
 * Private Methods: Your choice